Sleep Divorce: Tips for a Healthier Relationship and Better Sleep

 Enhanced Relationship Satisfaction

-The Cleveland Clinic suggests that not sharing a bed can lead to better sleep, improved mood, and reduced stress, which can benefit a relationship.
+The Cleveland Clinic backs this up: not sharing a bed can mean better sleep, lower stress, and brighter moods—all of which feed directly into a healthier relationship dynamic.
 [5]

 Understanding the Drawbacks